Semrush vs Raven Tools (2026) — Which SEO Tool is Right for You?

 • a ‘competitive positioning map‘ — a ‘bubble graph’ showing you where a domain stands relative to its competitors.

-This can be a significant limitation if you’re managing multiple sites or need to conduct extensive competitor research.
+This restriction will quickly become a headache if you’re managing multiple sites, or need to conduct extensive competitor research.

 An example of a domain overview in Raven Tools